How to develop an effective health and wellbeing strategy

 To help companies plan and develop their health and wellbeing strategy, Benenden worked with Jane Abraham, health and wellbeing specialist and Managing Director of Flourish Workplace Ltd, to create a useful guide, which outlines the key benefits of a fully developed strategy, and takes you through the five key development stages:

 Stage 1 – Planning your approach

-Before you dive right in and start thinking of initiatives, it’s important to think through and plan your approach.
+Before you dive right in and start thinking of initiatives and developing an employee wellbeing policy, it’s important to think through and plan your approach.
 You should consider:

 What are the main drivers for implementing a strategy?

 Who is responsible for what?

 What is the current offering and are there are any gaps?